ericmcdaniel/MSS-Code-Guidelines/README.md

 }
 ```

+#### Structure <a name="css-structure"></a>
-- <a name="SeparateStructure"></a> Separate structural properties from visual properties using scoped mixins.
+Separate structural properties from visual properties using scoped mixins.
 This will allow us to easily swap visual appearance of elements without needing to override css definitions, and helps us think about skinning properties vs layout properties.
 This format also serves as a self-documenting table of contents.

+For this to work, define a mixin within a class definition.
+Immediately after, include the mixin.

+This may seem redundant, however, it helps us think about skinning properties vs layout properties.

 ```sass
 // Color Vars